xuperchain/xuperchain/README.md

 Please refer to our [wiki](https://github.com/xuperchain/xuperchain/wiki) for more  information, including how to build multi-node network, transfer to others, deploy and invoke smart contract.

+We have new documentation of Chinese version at [XuperChain Chinese Docs](https://xuperchain.readthedocs.io/zh/latest/), the English version is comming soon.

 ## How to Contribute

 We encourage you to contribute to XuperChain.